shema-surge/blog-posts/errors-as-values.md

         console.error(err)
     }
     fs.writeFile(argv[3], data, err=>{
+	if(err){
 	   console.log(err)
+	}
     })
 })
 ```

-but this approach quicky leads to callback hell when working with multiple risky functions.
+but this approach quickly leads to callback hell when working with multiple risky functions.

 However when it comes to Go, we are forced to think about the errors returned on each step of the way.
 Here is the same program now written Go.